bhch/django-jsonform/docs/fields-and-widgets.rst

-This widget can also be used for an ``ArrayField``, but you'll have to provide a schema declaring the structure of the ``ArrayField``.
+This widget can not be used directly with Django's ``ArrayField`` because Django's ``ArrayField`` converts the value from array to a string before passing it to the widget whereas it expects a list or a dict.